-Kestrel is a leading provider of external reviews for green, social and sustainability bond transactions.
+We are also a leading provider of external reviews for green, social and sustainability bond transactions in US public finance, consistently garnering over 60% of the market share by par and by number of reviews.
 We are qualified to evaluate corporate and municipal bonds in all asset classes worldwide for conformance with international green and social bond standards.